jchelly/DFED-Units/README.md

   * write a HDF5 dataset with units metadata attached

 The program can be compiled by running make in the examples directory.
-It may be necessary to edit the Makefile to specify the location of the units library and the necessary flags to link to HDF5.
+It may be necessary to edit the Makefile to specify the location of the units library.
+The configure script should automatically add flags to find HDF5.

 ## Using the units metadata in python